thephpleague/uri/docs/5.0/components/parsers.md

 title: The Query component
 ---

-Query Parsers
+Parsers
 =======

-The library provides two classes `QueryParser` and `QueryBuilder` to ease query string creation and conversion.
+The library provides the following classes to ease components parsing:

+- `QueryParser` to parse and deserialize a query string.
+- `QueryBuilder` to build a query string from a collection of key/value pairs.

+<p class="message-notice">The parsers and their functions alias are defined in the <code>League\Uri</code> namespace.</p>

 ~~~php
 <?php